 Strengthening participatory practice with children and young people affected by sexual violence

-We are aiming to build a supportive community of academics (researchers, teachers and students) working to improve knowledge generation, research methods and activities, teaching and ethical awareness of participatory approaches with children, young people and communities challenging sexual violence.
-As part of this initiative we are conducting a brief information gathering exercise to start building connections between universities and other researchers working in this field.
+We are aiming to build a supportive community of academics (researchers, teachers and students) working to promote child centred, participatory and right’s based approaches to challenging sexual violence.
+Part of this initiative is building connections between universities and other researchers working in this and related fields.
+We have put together a brief information gathering exercise to identify academics and institutions involved in and/or interested in being part of this developing network.
 If you are interested, we would love to hear more about your work!

 The Samworth Foundation has launched a new fund calling for organisations who place young people at the centre of their design, decision making and model of delivery to influence and effect change in the prevention of Sexual Exploitation.
 Deadline for the expression of interest is on the 1st of October 2018.

 The early bird registration for the Eurochild conference is still available.
 Participants can benefit from the early bird feels until the 31 July 2018.